Volunteering opportunities

 • Be part of a wonderful op shop team and, most importantly, have fun!

-To work with Sacred Heart Mission Inc, you need to submit an online application via their website and select the Chapel Street or Commercial Road Op Shop as your preference.
-As part of the application process, you be will asked to sign a confidentiality agreement and a Code of Conduct, and you must be willing to undergo a police check.
+To work with Sacred Heart Mission Inc, please visit the Sacred Heart Mission website to access our volunteer application form and learn more about our work and how you can help.
+As part of the application process, you’ll be asked to sign a Confidentiality Agreement and Code of Conduct, and you must be willing to undergo a police check.

-For further information, contact volunteer@sacredheartmission.org or visit the Sacred Heart Mission website.
+For further information, please contact volunteer@sacredheartmission.org or visit the Sacred Heart Mission website.

 Toorak Op Shop